CICIFLY/Predict_Loan_Using_Machine_Learning_Algorithms_in_Python/README.md

-Data Science Project 1 : Loan Prediction
+Data Science Project 1 : Loan Prediction( based on project from Analytics Vidhya)

 Train_file_loan.csv and test_file_loan.csv are the data source files. ( The data has 615 rows and 13 columns) The png files are for data visualization